KyleMardell/bee-teach/TESTING.md

 The test names for both forms and views testing, as well as a screenshot of the results can be found below.

 - [Results](/docmedia/validation/django-tests-results.png)
+- Run the tests with the terminal command "python3 manage.py test"

 - Forms
     - Comment Form